openbraininstitute/accounting-service/README.md

 -   `MM` is the short month, not zero-padded (1, 2 ...
 11, 12)
 -   `DD` is any incremental number, not zero-padded (it doesn't need to be the day number)

-The new Docker images are automatically deployed after a few minutes.

-See also the configuration files at <https://bbpgitlab.epfl.ch/project/sbo/k8s>.

 ## Documentation